MyHealthX

 File false grievances or complaints (punishable under Section 15(d) of DPDPA 2023 — up to ₹10,000 penalty)

-MyHealthX operates as an intermediary under Section 79 of the IT Act 2000.
-As such:
+MyHealthX may qualify as an intermediary under Section 79 of the IT Act 2000 for certain user-provided information.
+Subject to applicable conditions:

 We are not liable for any third-party information stored or transmitted through our Platform, provided we observe due diligence.